nileiur/recipes-analysis/index.md

 I then opted to investigate the relationship between the number of steps required to make a recipe and its average rating, as well as the calorie count of a recipe vs its average rating.

-When investigating the relationship between steps and average rating, I opted to sort the data into bins loosely based on the distribution of steps as shown in the graph above.
+When investigating the relationship between steps and average rating, I opted to sort the data into bins loosely based on the distribution of steps as shown in the graph below.
 I then produced the graph below, which illustrates the aforementioned relationship.
 We observe that the median does not change between the different bins, but recipes with 5-10 steps and 10-20 steps have a slightly wider spread of values.

  <iframe
  src="assets/steps-vs-rating.html"